 William Wallace was a leader in the movement for Scottish independence, and Gibson portrays many of Wallace’s strategies and battles.
 Braveheart has been acclaimed as a masterpiece of cinematography, and highly praised for its costumes, settings, and acting.
 The movie is successful in portraying the main character’s life as both a fearless leader of men in battle, and a romantic man who deeply loved one woman.
 Wallace’s wife, Murron (played by Catherine McCormack), is attacked by one of the English guards, and later murdered.
 William Wallace avenges her death.

-9. American Beauty
+9. American Beauty (DVD Only)

 Initial Release: 1999